 INSERT statement (to specify

-However, they are not permitted for identifiers (such as table
+value.
+However, they are not permitted for identifiers (such

-or column names), or to specify both operands of a binary
+as table or column names), or to specify both operands of a

-restriction is necessary because it would be impossible to
+The latter restriction is necessary because it would be

-determine the parameter type.
-In general, parameters are legal
+impossible to determine the parameter type.
+In general,

 The parameter markers must be bound to application variables